rpeszek/my-blogs/posts/2023-05-01-FP-quality-errors-p0.md

 tst = fail "not mzero" >> mzero
 ```

-Now I can try it with different monads to see if it's error output is the same as `mzero`'s.
+Now I can try it with different monads to see if its error output is the same as `mzero`'s.
 E.g.:

 ```Haskell
 {-# LANGUAGE TypeApplications #-}